Want to get rid of the non-compete agreement that can prevent you from taking a new job?

 EARN’s innovative approach enables groups of as few as two non-supervisory U.S. employees with a “community of interest” to negotiate with their employer to eliminate their non-competes under the protection of the National Labor Relations Act (NLRA).

 California’s prohibition on non-competes has helped that state out-innovate the many states that enforce them.
-India prohibits non-competes, while China and most developed countries require employees to be compensated during the non-compete period.
+India also prohibits non-competes, while China and most developed countries require employees to be compensated during the non-compete period.

 (See EARN-TEE for Dell EMC Employees if you’re a Dell EMC employee.)